-d to the following Subject Headings: eading to view more general and more specific terms within the thesauru ıs.
-1 Any term yo u select will automatically be exploded to include all narrower terms.
-To select a term without exploding, clear the Explode checkbox for that term.
-Check the ☐ Include All Subh eadings Includes all definition Combine with: OR Continue narrower terms of a term Select Subject Heading Auto Explode Scope Nurses (1) ~ staff levels \checkmark 1 Patient safety (i) NHS (i) wards Care assistants In some databases you can use "Major" if you only want articles where the main topic of the paper. is is the
+Your term mapped to the following Subject Headings: Click on a subject heading to view more general and more specific terms within the thesaurus.

+1 Any term you Check the

+☐ Include All Subhe eadings Includes all definition

+Combine with: OR Continue narrower terms of a term

+Select Subject Heading Auto Explode Scope

+Nurses 1

+~ staff levels \checkmark 1

+Patient safety (i)

+NHS (i)

+wards

+Care assistants In some databases you can use · "Major" if

+you only want articles where this is the main topic of the paper.